 Deepening knowledge around the different types of grains, their structural and nutritional properties, and the different usages in the kitchen allows chefs to customize their flour blends for different recipes.
 Are you ready to start grinding your own grains and add a personal touch to your bread, pastry, or pasta dishes?

-Let’s get started with the science of whole grains.
+Let’s get started with the discovering whole grain flour and the science behind grains.

 What is whole grain flour?